hpieris-essex/hpieris-essex.github.io/docs/unit-8/unit-8.md

 # Code & Tasks

-1. Collaborative Discussion 2: Legal and Ethical views on ANN applicationsForum

-2. Read the Mayo, 2017 article and then run the tutorial: gradient_descent_cost_function.ipynb.
-Change the iteration number and learning_rate and observe how cost decreases.

-** check whether anything else is needed here from the seminar discussion.

 ### Gradient Descent Cost Function

+Gradient descent is an optimization algorithm used to minimize the cost function in machine learning models by iteratively moving towards the direction of the steepest decrease in cost or error.

+In this activity I experimented with various epochs and learning rates to observe how the values are changing with these hyperparameter changes.

-<a href="https://colab.research.google.com/drive/1aMvLTPLfZttQslML1GdMDA7kCCVfpwzc" target="_blank">Colab Notebook: Gradient Descent Cost Function</a>
+<a href="https://github.com/hpieris-essex/hpieris-essex.github.io/blob/ml-module/docs/unit-8/Gradient_Descent_Cost_Function.ipynb" target="_blank">Colab Notebook: Gradient Descent Cost Function</a>
 <br/>